zushenglu/cscc01-a2/doc/sprint0/team.md

 ## Project
-PlayBook - A Social Media for Gamers
+PlayBook - A Social Media Platform for Gamers

 ## Team Members